tavareshugo/rnaseq-course-nxf/Markdowns/index.md

 how to generate common plots for analysis and visualisation of gene expression data, such as boxplots and heatmaps.

-This workshop is aimed at biologists interested in learning how to perform differential expression analysis of RNA-seq data.

 ## Topics